apache/shardingsphere/docs/blog/content/material/database.en.md

 Apache ShardingSphere's support for database types will be completely open.
 In addition to relational databases, NoSQL will also be fully open.
 The database dialects do not affect each other and are completely decoupled.
 In terms of functions, Apache ShardingSphere uses a superimposed architecture model, so that various functions can be flexibly combined.
 Each functional module only needs to pay attention to its own core functions, and the Apache ShardingSphere architecture is responsible for the superposition and combination of functions.
 Even if there is no function, Apache ShardingSphere can be directly started as a blank access terminal, providing developers with customized development of infrastructure such as scaffolding and SQL parsing.
 The database integrated into the Apache ShardingSphere ecosystem will directly obtain all the basic capabilities provided by the platform; the functions developed on the Apache ShardingSphere platform will also directly receive all the support of the database types that have been connected to the platform.
 The database type and function type will be arranged and combined in a multiplied manner.
 The combination of infrastructure and Lego will provide Apache ShardingSphere with various imagination and improvement spaces.

-#### Query engine
+#### Query optimizer

 At present, Apache ShardingSphere only distributes SQL to the corresponding database through correct routing and rewriting to manipulate the data.
-The query engine that calculates and issues the database that can be fully utilized, but cannot effectively support complex related queries and subqueries.
-The SQL on KV query engine based on relational algebra has become mature with the development of JDTX, and its accumulated experience is fed back to the SQL query engine, which can enable Apache ShardingSphere to better support complex queries such as subqueries and cross-database related queries.
+The query optimizer that calculates and issues the database that can be fully utilized, but cannot effectively support complex related queries and subqueries.
+The SQL on KV query optimizer based on relational algebra has become mature with the development of JDTX, and its accumulated experience is fed back to the SQL query optimizer, which can enable Apache ShardingSphere to better support complex queries such as subqueries and cross-database related queries.

-#### Multiple data copies
+#### Multiple replica

 The multiple data copy capabilities required by distributed databases are not currently available in Apache ShardingSphere.
 In the future, Apache ShardingSphere will provide multi-copy write capability based on Raft.